 Toward the end of my mission, I received a letter from Jon.
 Apparently a lot of people at home had told him to write me, including my mom and my good friend Jill.
 I was really happy because I hadn’t heard from Jon in a while, and wasn’t sure if we were as good of friends as we had been in the past.
 We began to write back and forth up until the end of my mission.
 Those letters are really precious to me, and I love reading over them periodically.

 When I returned home from my mission, I wasn’t ready to start dating right away.
 Jon was understanding about giving me some time to adjust back to “normal life” (and, to be honest, probably didn’t want to date me right away, haha!).
 After about 6 months of being home, I finally realized that he was my best friend, and the person I didn’t want to be without.
 After numerous “non-date” dinners, I asked him out on an official date.
-It was a little weird to cross over from the friendship we had into a romantic relationship, but we both felt like it was right.
-And, like I said, when we decided to get married a year later, it couldn’t have felt more natural.
+It was a little weird to cross over from the friendship we had to a romantic relationship, but we both felt like it was right.

 A huge thank you to my parents and in-laws, who threw us a beautiful wedding and reception.
 We had the reception outside of my in-laws gorgeous cabin in Oakley, Utah.
 It was a perfect rustic mountain wedding reception.